-You’ve seen all of your competitors pumping out content.
+You’ve seen all of your tech competitors pumping out blog posts, Youtube videos, Instagram Stories, white papers, and all that jazz.
 Maybe you’ve seen them having success with it.
-And it’s been enough of a nudge to make you wonder what your business would look like with better content.
+And it’s been enough of a nudge to make you wonder what your software business would look like with better content.

 It’s a good question – and the fact that you’re considering it proves your business can use it to grow.